Required Courses and Electives Descriptions

 This course presents evidence-based practices designed to impact children and adolescents.
 The course will focus on theoretical underpinnings and options for intervening directly with the child/adolescent, with parents/guardians, and in schools or other environmental settings.
 Sensitivity to multicultural perspectives and competencies will also be reviewed.
 Navalta.
 3 cr, Spring sem.

-This course is designed to provide students with knowledge and experience in the conduct of clinical trials.
-Students enrolled in this practicum will become part of a clinical research team investigating the efficacy of clinical and/or medication management of a discrete mental health and/or medical disorder.
-Students will choose a clinical research site of interest from a list of sites currently conducting trials and able to supervise students, to include an addictions medicine research clinic, an HIV risk reduction research clinic, and other medical and/or mental health disorders of interest.
+This elective course is designed to provide students with knowledge and experience in the conduct of clinical trials.
+Students become part of a clinical research team investigating the efficacy of clinical and/or medication management of a discrete mental health and/or medical disorder.
+Students will choose from a list of clinical research sites currently conducting trials and approved by our Curriculum Director to supervise and train students.
+Site availability differs from semester to semester; past options have included an addictions medicine research clinic, and an HIV risk reduction research clinic.
+This opportunity is limited to availability of clinical research opportunities that are able to provide the academic requirements needed for this experience, which may not be present every semester.
+The opportunity is also limited to a small number of students per lab, who interview with research staff prior to being offered a slot.
+The minimum commitment is 8 hours per week for one semester (3 credits).
+Some labs may require 8 hours per week for two semesters.
 Training will include readings, presentations, observation, web-based training, and direct experience working with research participants.
-Devine, Berger-Greenstein.
-Var cr, Fall & Spring sem.
+3 or 6 cr.